mominux/Documentation_Automation/internal_docs/Buildroot/README.md

 # Sample Document
 # Buildroot Integration Guide

-This document provides instructions on how to integrate Buildroot for embedded Linux development.
+This document provides instructions on how to integrate Buildroot for embedded Linux development..

 ## Public Information